 As this research shows, drowsy driving is both dangerous and, unfortunately, highly common on our roads.
 It must be investigated as a possible cause in any auto accident case.

 If you have been injured or lost a loved one in an auto accident in Florence or elsewhere in South Carolina, contact Jebaily Law Firm, P.A., to receive a thorough investigation of your case.
 With more than 100 years of combined legal experience, Jebaily Law Firm, P.A., will know how to seek the recovery you deserve.
-Contact us today to get started in your case.
+Contact us today to get started on your case.

 Driving while fatigued can easily lead to falling asleep at the wheel.
 This is a common cause of car accidents in South Carolina.
-The driver may run through a traffic control at an intersection, drift into another lane or plow into oncoming traffic.
+The driver may run through a traffic control at an intersection, drift into another lane, or plow into oncoming traffic.
 The results can be horrific.

 But falling asleep while driving is not the only concern when it comes to drowsy driving.
 The reality is that a driver who is impaired by lack of sleep is just as dangerous as a driver who is impaired by alcohol or drugs.
-A fatigued driver, like a truck driver under the influence of alcohol has a slowed reaction time, lack of coordination and an inability to use proper judgment.
+A fatigued driver, like a truck driver under the influence of alcohol, has a slowed reaction time, lack of coordination, and an inability to use proper judgment.

-A driver’s fatigue may be the result of working a long shift at a job, a medical condition or a reaction to a prescription medication.
+A driver’s fatigue may be the result of working a long shift at a job, a medical condition, or a reaction to prescription medication.
 Regardless of what brought on the fatigue, the driver should know better than to get behind the wheel and put other motorists at risk of harm.